$1.75M Verdict: Colorized Films Highlight MVC Injuries

 Mr. Sumner sent us black-and-white x-ray and CT scans of the plaintiff's brutally fractured pelvis.
 We highlighted the areas of damages using illustration and color to familiarize jurors with the injury, and focus their attention on the severity of fractures.
 Color Diagnostics make radiographic scans more recognizable, and help jurors see a clear picture of a person's injuries in realistic color.

 The image showed the jury how substantial the fractures were and gave a great visual aide to the discussion on the pain and limitations related to this injury.
 It was easy working with High Impact on this case and I would highly recommend them.
 You should contact High Impact early in discovery so you can use the High Impact exhibit with your treating doctors.

-We colorized this x-ray scan to highlight the severity of the plaintiff's pubic fracture, and help jurors recognize the injuries in otherwise ambiguously black-and-white films.
+We colorized the films to highlight the severity of the plaintiff's pubic fracture, and help jurors recognize the injuries in otherwise ambiguously black-and-white films.